dankelley/sextant/README.md

     the spot.
 (If the latter, blunt the sharp end of the nail after you insert it.
 5. Repeat step 4 at the spot marked “S”.
-6. Attach fishing line, dental floss, or thin string, at point “P”, and attach something heavy at the end.
-The string should be long enough to extend to the edge of your instrument, so that the weight doesn’t rub into it.
+6. Attach fishing line, sewing thread, or thin string, at point “P”, and attach something relatively heavy at the end.
+The string should be long enough to extend to the edge of your instrument, so that the weight doesn’t rub into it the device.
+This line-weight combination forms what carpenters call a “plumb line,” that is, something that always points vertically.

 # Using the sextant